jakubtomsu/sds/README.md

 # 💾 Static Data Sructures
 A small Odin library with useful fixed-size data structures.
-This means all of the data uses just static arrays (`[N]T`), no dynamic allocations whatsoever.
+This means all of the data is internally stored just as static arrays (`[N]T`), no dynamic allocations whatsoever.

 [Why fixed size?](#why-fixed-size)